 - It is impossible to purchase an undervalued stock and sell at an inflated price.

 - The only way an investor can possibly obtain a higher return than the market is by investing in riskier stocks.

 Why EMH suggests that stocks trade at a fair price?

 According to the efficient market hypothesis, the market price of a stock ‘adjusts’ quickly and on average ‘without any bias’ to the new information.
-As a result, prices of the securities reflect all the available pieces of information at any given point in time.
+As a result, the prices of the securities reflect all the available pieces of information at any given point in time.

 That’s why EMH suggests that there is no reason to believe that prices are too high or too low.
 The security prices adjust before an investor has time to trade or make profits from a new piece of information.
 An efficient market is fairly priced and an average investor gets exactly what he paid for.

 In short, the efficient market hypothesis conveys the slogan- “TRUST MARKET PRICES”.